 As their name impresses, the order’s members dub themselves the descendants of Drangleic, which is apparently known as the ancient land of the firelinking legend.
 The fact that they use the Llewellyn set made with authentic geisteel backs up their claim, as does their dual-wielding fighting style referencing the same mechanic from the previous game — if they do descend from survivors of Drangleic’s destruction, then they are quite in touch with their heritage.
 But far more important is the implication that they were vocal about this lineage and that Drangleic’s relationship with firelinking is widely known.
 This legend, which elevates the country’s religious importance, has been passed down the generations, likely inspiring the mercenaries to recollect their legacy and spread memory of it and their lineage far and wide in a show of pride.
 This is exemplified by the choice to call themselves “knights” despite their order not serving a revived kingdom of Drangleic.
 It is their pride in their genealogy and history that binds them to honor.

-Twin hammers of the Drang Knights, who dub themselves descendants of the old land of the firelinking legend.
+Twin hammers of the Dran Knights, who dub themselves descendants of the old land of the firelinking legend.

 One of the twin blade weapons.

-It is said that the Drang Knights, who wandered various places as mercenaries, became widely-known due to their overwhelming aggression without carrying a shield.
+It is said that the Dran Knights, who wandered various lands as mercenaries, became widely-known due to their overwhelming aggression without holding a shield.

 And so, the Drang Knights came to the land where the tradition of linking the fire has been carried on at the Kingdom of Lothric under Irithyll’s oversight.
 Their people helped preserve the Age of Fire, so isn’t it the mercenaries’ responsibility to their forefathers to abide by that legacy?
 This kind of thinking probably led them to lend their service to Irithyll.
 While the only two surviving Drang Knights we encounter currently act on behalf of the Cathedral of the Deep’s covenant for Aldrich, the cult’s connection to the Way of White suggests that they were originally working for the church, which is headquartered in Irithyll.
 Moreover, Lothric already has a solid military while Irithyll has only kept a collection of different chivalric orders throughout its history.
 What’s one more?
 And between the two, fighting for Irithyll is far more beneficial to the mercenaries’ reputation considering that their concord would be with the chief god originally managing the current firelinking system.

 Like the Swiss Guard for Vatican City, The Drang Knights became the mercenary army for the Boreal Valley’s religious capital — fitting, since they were later retained by Pontiff Sulyvahn.
 Among the corpses laying around Smouldering Lake, we can find the Dragonrider Bow and Shield of Want.
 Both items are related to Drangleic, but the country was already in ruins even in Dark Souls II.
-Therefore, the bow and shield in all likelihood belong to the mercenaries who have a penchant for collecting such items.
+Therefore, the bow and shield in all likelihood belong to the mercenaries who have a penchant for collecting such items — though whether any one would actually wield the shield, given their fighting style, is another question.
 And based on their place of death, these warriors were involved in Irithyll and Lothric’s war against the chaos demons, making them Sulyvahn’s contribution to the coalition force.
 By having his ally and the mercenaries do the fighting, the Pontiff wouldn’t sacrifice any of his own forces in eliminating the demon threat; it would also mean less sellswords to pay.

 What Drang Knights didn’t fight and die in Smouldering Lake seem to have been previously sent to the Cathedral of the Deep, where we find more of their items.
 The mercenaries were presumably part of Aldrich’s escort like the giant slaves and Archbishop McDonnel, later aiding the clergy in combating the horrors that their charge spawned.
 However, the various pieces of Drang Knight armor among the corpses in Aldrich’s feeding tubs indicate that they ultimately became victims of the maneater’s purge following his return as a Lord of Cinder — though not all suffered this fate.
 The Japanese descriptions for their armor clarifies that the mercenaries fell to the Abyss like Wolnir or the Four Kings from the original Dark Souls.
 Furthermore, it reveals that treachery was responsible, and that it resulted in the order breaking apart.
 In short, there was a split among the Drang Knights.

-Armor of the Drang Knights, who dub themselves descendants of the old land of the firelinking legend.
+Armor of the Dran Knights, who dub themselves descendants of the old land of the firelinking legend.

 Excellent armor combining lightness and strength and said to use rare gran steel.